 You are here

-Nearly 70 percent of Duke Engineering undergraduates pursue independent research with our faculty.
-Several programs within engineering offer undergrads research opportunities while earning credit.
+Nearly 70 percent of Duke Engineering undergraduates pursue research experiences with faculty

-- Pratt Research Fellows: Three semesters of independent undergraduate engineering study, plus summer research
+Three semesters of independent undergraduate engineering study, plus summer research.

-- Bass Connections: Interdisciplinary university research teams—teams last for two semesters; some have a summer session
+Interdisciplinary university research teams—usually two semesters; some have a summer session.

 Undergraduate students can conduct intensive, hands-on research for academic credit by taking independent study courses.